rcedros/automation-to-unused-aws-access-keys/README.md

 This article describes the methodology for automating the deactivation of access keys in all AWS accounts that have not been used for more than N's days, taking advantage of a set of AWS services: Lambda, Python, SNS, S3, EventBridge and IAM Roles.

+In this project, I’ve set up an AWS Organization comprising four distinct accounts: Production, Homologation, Development, and Security.
+Within each of these accounts, I’ve established an IAM Role.
+This role grants the Lambda function (located in the Security Account) the necessary permissions to access the other accounts.

+Its primary task is to identify and disable any access keys that have remained unused for more than N’s days.
+Once an access key is deactivated, an email alert is sent via SNS detailing which specific keys were deactivated.

+To automate this process, I’ve configured EventBridge to invoke this Lambda function on a weekly schedule.

 <<< If you want to know more details on how to implement it, please visit my [article on Medium](https://rcedros.medium.com/automation-and-management-unused-aws-access-keys-50d9dadf8e2b) >>>

 ## Architecture